Axototitanicgg/Best-petsim99-script/README.md

 # Best-petsim99-script
-The best keyless script for pet simulator 99 with mailbox stealer
+The best keyless script for pet simulator 99